-Validators need to stake 10 000 HNT into a staking pool and have data center grade hardware.
+Validators need to stake 10 000 HNT into a staking pool and have data centre-grade hardware.
 Individual users can also stake their HNT in various validator pools and earn a passive income.

 The Helium Token, HNT, launched with the Helium blockchain and is the network’s native currency.
 Helium also has another currency, data credits, which fund certain functions on the network.

 The best way to get HNT is to contribute to Helium mining.
-This means being a hotspot owner and running the hardware in areas where HNT rewards are higher.
+This means being a hotspot owner and running the hardware in areas with higher HNT rewards.

 HNT did not have a pre-mine event, and its max supply is 223 million.
 And Helium has divided HNT distribution among three groups in its 1st year (2019).
 The first group is Network Data Transfer.
 They receive 30% of the total supply for sending and receiving data packets.

-The second group, Hotspot Infrastructure, receives 35% for participating in Helium mining.
+The second group, Hotspot Infrastructure, receive 35% for participating in Helium mining.
 The final group, Helium, Inc., and Investors receive 35% for blockchain governance.

 Helium is also actively changing the HNT distribution over time.
 In the beginning, a larger proportion of HNT distribution will go towards growing the network.
-Currently, the network’s growth cannot meet the demand for hotspots because of the global chip shortage.
+The network’s growth cannot meet hotspot demand because of the global chip shortage.